pieartsy/DiscoElysiumTwineMacros-Fork/README.md

 Here, `flag` is the first argument (the name of the flag) and `true` is the second (the value stored in the flag).

+`SetFlag` and flags in general are used with the `if` macro, which is built into Sugarcube.
+You can find more info about `if` and other control macros at the Sugarcube docs: [link](http://www.motoslave.net/sugarcube/2/docs/#macros-control).
+In this code, the if statement will look something like this:

+    <<if $flagsMap["Flag"] is true>>
+        <<AddParagraph "Flag is true!>>
+    <</if>>

+`<<if` is the start of the `if` macro. `$flagsMap` is a variable in the `StoryInit` passage that stores all of your flags, and does not change (**note**: the flags must already have been defined in `StoryInit`, otherwise you'll get an error!). `Flag` is the flag, and must be in quotes. `true` is the value we're checking for. `>>` closes the first statement.
+With this line, you're checking to see if `Flag`'s value matches the value `true`, and if so, to show the contents within the `if` macro - here it's `<<AddParagraph "Flag is true!>>` Then write `<</if>>` to indicate the end of the macro.

+Feel free to skip this macro if things like if/else statements and variables are too programmatic for your purposes.

-SetFlag also interacts with the AddOption macro.
+`SetFlag` also interacts with the `AddOption` macro.

 ### AddOption
 You can find this macro with the same title in the Twine app, or as `addoption.tw` when using Tweego should you want to edit it.
-This is how we give the player options and make things truly interactive.
+This is how we give the player options that influence the outcome, and thus make the game truly interactive.
 The `AddOption` macro can take in several arguments (6 of them!) and is extremely modular.
 The first argument is the text of the option, and the second argument is the passage the option sends you to.
 That's the bare minimum you need to create an option.

+Example option:

+    <<AddOption "option" "New passage">>

+Here, `<<AddOption` is to call the macro. `option` is the first argument (the text of the option) and `New passage` is the second (the passage the option sends you to). `>>` closes things off so Twine knows that's the end of the macro.

+You can set flags with `AddOption`, since it interacts with the `SetFlag` macro.
+This means that when you click on the option, the flag is set along with it.
+The flag is set with argument three being the flag, and argument four being the value you're setting the flag to be.

+Example option with just a flag:

+    <<AddOption "option with a flag" "New passage" "flag" "value">>

+Here, `flag` is the third argument (the flag) and `value` is the fourth argument (the value of the flag).

+You can simulate a white check with the fifth argument being the skill the player is "rolling", and the sixth argument being the difficulty level.
+This will add the white background styling to the option, similar to the styling in Disco Elysium that indicates a white check option.

+Example option with a flag and a white check:

+    <<AddOption "option with a flag and check" "New passage" "flag" "value" "logic" "easy">>

+Here, `logic` is the fifth argument (the skill) and `easy` is the sixth argument (the difficulty level).

+If you want to add an option that has a white check but doesn't set a flag, you have to put empty values (not spaces, just nothing) for the third and fourth arguments.

+Example option with just a check:

+    <<AddOption "option with a flag and check" "Passage" "" "" "logic" "easy">>

+Here, the third and fourth arguments are completely empty, with the double quotes being placeholders of sorts.
+(I realize this is kind of inconvenient for people who don't want to mess with flags at all, and I'll try to noodle with it so that the third and fourth arguments simulate the white check, with the fifth and sixth arguments setting any flags....later).

+However many options you add, they will all be listed at the bottom of the page without any further calls on your part.
+The downside of using macros for this is that you will not automatically get a visual link between passages in Twine.
+If you would like that feature and are using the Twine app, just create a matching empty link to the correct passage immediately after the option, like so:

+    <<AddOption "It's annoying, but it works!"
+"SorryDevPassage">>[[|SorryDevPassage]]

+Now you'll see the link in Twine, but because the text is empty it won't mess with any clicking.

+### CheckSuccess and CheckFailure
+If you have added an option with a simulated Skill Check, you can add a `<<CheckSuccess>>` or `<<CheckFailure>>` to the beginning of the passage the player is sent to.
+These replicate the experience of succeeding or failing a check, with a little overlay and a green or red screen flash.

+Within passages:

+    <<CheckSuccess>>
+    <<AddParagraph "You succeeded!">>

+or

+    <<CheckFailed>>
+    <<AddParagraph "You just got got...">>

+## The rest of this documentation
+...has been thoroughly described by apepers* so please visit her repository starting here: [link](https://github.com/apepers/DiscoElysiumTwineMacros#whitespace) so I don't have to copy and paste/plagiarize her wording any more than I already have.
+In that repository, there are also several other good articles she and kawa-kitsuragi ([kawa's github link here](https://github.com/kawa-kitsuragi)) wrote about Twine tips, collaboration using Github and Tweego, and the Disco Elysium writing style.

+*note that in the section, **Adding your own skills and attributes**, what apepers is referring to as `PassiveSkill`, I've restructured as `AddSkillParagraph`.

+I hope yall find this useful!
+If you make something with my forked macros, feel free to share it with me.
+If you're confused, also feel free to share it with me, and I'll try to be clearer in the documentation.